Fire Art Guidelines

 Fire Balls (Photo by C. J. Evans)

-Fire art is part of the essential fabric of Black Rock City, and to keep creating fire art, we need to do so safely.
-Whether you’re incorporating fire into your art installation, theme camp, Mutant Vehicle or performance, it’s essential that you don’t harm others or the playa.
-This section contains important information about creating fire art safely and exhibiting it on-playa.
+Fire art is part of the essential fabric of Black Rock City, and to keep creating it, we need to do so safely.
+Whether you’re incorporating fire into your art installation, theme camp, mutant vehicle or performance, it’s essential that you don’t harm others or the playa.
+This section contains important information about creating fire art safely and exhibiting it on playa.

 Ambient Musicians